 In the 2015 budget, the Chancellor announced “the end of the tax return”!
 Further announcements set out a timetable for digitalising income tax, Corporation Tax and VAT returns.
 Following consultation, the implementation for income tax and corporation tax has been delayed.
-However Making Tax Digital (“MTD”) for VAT is still going ahead for VAT periods beginning on or after 1 April 2019 and this presents potentially huge challenges for many taxpayers.
+However Making Tax Digital (“MTD”) for VAT went ahead for VAT registered businesses above £85k turnover in April 2019 and for all VAT registered businesses from April 2022.

 What does it mean?

-All taxpayers who are VAT registered and have turnover in excess of the VAT registration threshold (currently £85,000) will no longer be able to type the figures for their VAT returns directly onto the template within their HM Revenue & Customs (“HMRC”) online filing account.
+All taxpayers who are VAT registered will no longer be able to type the figures for their VAT returns directly onto the template within their HM Revenue & Customs (“HMRC”) online filing account.
 Instead taxpayers will only be able to submit the figures from accounting software or specially enabled spreadsheets.
 This includes overseas businesses, charities, local authorities, academy schools and Government Departments, as well as businesses.

-Only taxpayers below the VAT threshold, or those that are adverse to technology on moral or religious grounds, the elderly or infirm or those that cannot access digital technology (e.g. no internet access, national firewalls etc.) will be exempt from MTD filing.
+Only taxpayers that are adverse to technology on moral or religious grounds, the elderly or infirm or those that cannot access digital technology (e.g. no internet access, national firewalls etc.) will be exempt from MTD filing.

 In addition to filing the VAT return figures, there are now extra record keeping requirements (e.g. a new digital VAT account) and data transferred between sources will need to be done with digital links (e.g. from accounting software to spreadsheet and vice versa or from third party sources).